Roswell Museum: Collections and exhibition galleries

 The Roswell Museum’s permanent collection features a historical collection, and a visual art collection.
 The historical collection includes the American West historical collection, Native American collection, Spanish colonial historical items, and the liquid-propellant rocketry collection.
 The visual art collection includes regional art, modernist works from Santa Fe and Taos; 20th-century artworks, Southwestern Art; Peter Hurd and Henriette Wyeth Collection; contemporary art, international print collection; WPA-era art; decorative arts; and landscape artists.
 A donor program brought in works by Georgia O'Keeffe, Marsden Hartley, Stuart Davis, John Marin, and others.

 Goddard Galleries

 Esther Goddard gifted the museum with one of its most significant historical collections, Dr. Robert H. Goddard's material research on liquid-fuel rockets.
 In 1959, the museum added a new wing dedicated to Goddard, and includes a reproduction of his laboratory.
 Goddard's rocket tower now stands in the museum's courtyard.
-In the Robert H. Goddard exhibit, visitors may see a moon rock donated by Harrison Schmitt from the Apollo 17 Mission.
+The Robert H. Goddard exhibit contains a Moon rock donated by Harrison Schmitt from the 1972 Apollo 17 Mission.